 Miguel Pimentel was born in Puruarán, Michoacán Mexico, but came to the United States when he was 11 years old.
 He graduated from California State University East Bay (CSUEB) in 2012 with a double B.A in Ethnic Studies and Spanish.
 As an undocumented student in college, he was able to navigate the system in which he became the first in his family to attend and graduate from a 4-year university.
 He qualified to apply under Obama’s Administration Deferred Action for Childhood Arrivals (DACA) that allowed him to work in the U.S.

 After successfully graduating from CSUEB, he began to work in the education field.
 He worked at a public charter school in East Oakland for three and half years where he served in different capacities as an Office Assistant, Parent Activities Coordinator, 6th and 7th grade Advisor, College and Academic Counselor’s Assistant, After School Educator, and Executive Assistant to the Assistant Principal of Middle School Students.
-He has looked for professional development opportunities where in 2015 he was selected among 200 people around the world to participate in a Family Engagement Institute at Harvard University.
+In 2015 he was selected among 200 people around the world to participate in a Family Engagement Institute at Harvard University.
 In May 2017, he was selected to participate at a Conference in New York City with other 120 undocumented students (Dreamers) across the nation.

 Miguel served as the Academic Counselor for the Sophomore Transition Enrichment Program (STEP) at CSUEB for about two years.
 STEP was a grant funded program through the U.S Department of Education that lasted for five years.
 Once the grant ended, Miguel left the university and worked as a Mental Health Clinician/Counselor at La Familia Counseling Services with the Unaccompanied Immigrant Youth (UIY) Care Team Department.
 At La Familia, Miguel provided short-term mental health services to Unaccompanied Immigrant Youth and Children of Migrant Families at a high school in East Oakland.
 Miguel went back to CSUEB and served as the Coordinator for the Undocumented Student Resource Center (USRC) where he provided guidance and services to undocumented/AB 540/DACA students.
 Currently Miguel serves as the Dream Center Coordinator for the Dream Center at Las Positas Community College where he is continuing the work to provide services for undocumented community college students.
 In addition to his role at Las Positas College, he is a Part-time faculty member in the Department of Educational Psychology- School Counseling Master's Degree Program at CSUEB where he teaches school counseling courses to future school counselors/therapists to work in K-12, higher education, and mental health settings.